How to Make an Easy 5 Minute Bow for a Wreath (Step by Step Instructions)

 How to Make a Bow Out of Ribbon – An easy ribbon bow for beginners

 If you want to see the exact step-by-step process, be sure to check out this video below over on my YouTube Channel!

 Start by placing a zip tie or floral wire or even a pipe cleaner between the two wood dowel rods of the bow maker.
 This will serve to secure the bow shape on the finished bow after you form all the loops.

 Now how to make a bow out of ribbons–

-Slide a single strip of wired ribbon (I prefer buffalo plaid ribbon or buffalo check ribbon) between dowels on top of zip tie leaving out enough piece of ribbon to cut tails to the desired length of your bow.
+Slide a single strip of wired ribbon (I prefer buffalo plaid ribbon or buffalo check ribbon) between dowels on top of the zip tie leaving out enough pieces of ribbon to cut tails to the desired length of your bow.